brotherlw/foudner-hackathon/README.md

 # Agentic Content Paywall

+Made at the Founders Hackaton by AI Beavers, Hamburg.

 Go-based HTTP content gateway that blocks machine clients behind a machine-readable **402 paywall** until payment is verified — with a thin payment MCP as the agent-side wallet client.

 ## Prerequisites